dylanbyrne3454/Pathfinding_visualiser/README.md

 # Pathfinding Algorithm Visualizer

 A visual comparison tool for pathfinding algorithms, built with Python and Pygame.
-This project has the ability to utilise and visualise 4 unique algorythms aswell as providing statics on the opporations of each.
+This project visualizes 4 unique pathfinding algorithms and provides statistics on the performance of each.

 ![Screenshot](screenshot.png)
 *Example: Dijkstra's algorithm finding the shortest path*